infinum/eightshift-forms/src/Hooks/FiltersGeolocation.md

 This document will provide you with the code examples for forms filters used in geolocation.

 ## Change default countries list
-This filter provides you the ability to add/remove/edit countries list and countries groups.
+This filter provides you with the ability to add/remove/edit countries list and countries groups.

 **Filter name:**
 `es_forms_geolocation_countries_list`